Bayesian sequential design of computer experiments for quantile set inversion: Numerical experiments

 \subsection{Application to history matching}

 The objective of this application is to retrieve the set of plausible deterministic input variables of a numerical simulator, given real-life measurements.
-Such problem can be seen as a particular case of a "history matching" problem \citep[see, e.g.,][]{williamson:2013:history_matching}.
-More precisely, we consider an uncertain Mogi model \citep{mogi:1958:volcano}, whose aim is to simulate the displacement at the surface of a volcano caused by an underground magma reservoir, while taking into account the mechanical property of the soil \citep{durrande:2017:lecture_gp}.
+Such a problem can be seen as a particular case of a "history matching" problem \citep[see, e.g.,][]{williamson:2013:history_matching}.
+More precisely, we consider an uncertain Mogi model \citep{mogi:1958:volcano}, which simulates the displacement at the surface of a volcano caused by an underground magma reservoir, while taking into account the mechanical property of the soil \citep{durrande:2017:lecture_gp}.